SLearnTribe/sbcloud-deployments/README.md

 - Change dir to `cd sbcloud-deployments/sbdev22`
 - Run `docker-compose -f sbdev22.yml up -d`
 - Validate to see if all the containers are up and running `docker container ps`
-- Navigate to http://localhost:5050 for Pgadmin
+- Navigate to http://localhost:5050 for Pgadmin.
 ```
 Add Server with the below details
 # name : postgres